localagi/localAGI/README.md

 Building contaners for effectively running a local artificial general intelligence.

+## Motivation

+Have reproducable software environments to spin up services on demand for testing, try out and - connecting to AGiXT.

 ## State of work

 | Service                          | Model-types     | Model-quantisations | API-compatibility | Release              | Original Repo |